opencog/atomspace/opencog/persist/json/README.md

   is contained in some Link.
 Setting the optional boolean flag to `true` forces the recursive extraction of the Atom, and every Link that contains it.
-Returns false is the atom was not removed or if an error occured (e.g. the Atom does not exist).
+Returns false is the atom was not removed or if an error occurred (e.g. the Atom does not exist).
 ```
 AtomSpace.extract({ "type": "Concept", "name": "foo"}) // fails if not topmost
 AtomSpace.extract({ "type": "Concept", "name": "foo"}, true) // recursive